Africa Social Interventions Festival 2023 kicks off | Ghana News Agency

-This year’s event will bring social change makers across Africa under the theme “showcasing the voices behind the Africans putting smiles on the faces of the marginalized, underserved and underprivileged”.
+This year’s event would bring social change makers across Africa on the theme “showcasing the voices behind the Africans putting smiles on the faces of the marginalized, underserved and underprivileged”.

 A statement issued and signed by Nii Commey, convenor of the festival, expressed optimism about the expected impact of this year’s festival.